 3.)
 Zoom –

-Zoom video conferencing software is the tool we usually internally at Titus Learning for performing remote meetings, product demonstrations and team catch-ups, so it certainly has our stamp of approval, and with over 1000 downloads it has many other peoples as well.
+Zoom video conferencing software is the tool we use internally at Titus Learning for performing remote meetings, product demonstrations and team catch-ups, so it certainly has our stamp of approval, and with over 1000 Moodle downloads it has many other peoples as well.